Feature

 Upload a statement

-Import CSV, Excel, or PDF statements for the period you’re closing.
+Import CSV, Excel, or PDF statements for the period you're closing.
+No reformatting required.

 Parse header + transactions

-Enrich when possible
+Enrich where possible

-When the description allows it, Clerko adds a short label and counterparty name to make lists readable.
+When the description allows it, Clerko adds a short label and counterparty name to make transaction lists readable.

 Match payments to invoices